rhaamo/reso-web/README.md

 ## Features

+- User profile
+  - Shows (and can edit) your tagline and description
+  - Shows your profile picture and UserID
+  - Shows your inventory usage (used, total, percent)
+  - Shows various game stats (users in VR, desktop, session types)
 - Chats
   - Can send and receive messages, with realtime updates.
   - Can also listen to audio message and view Session invites and Request.